 Where our meddling leads

 Humans have created and are continuing to develop, breeds of the species that we use without any regard or concern for the well being of the individuals who are affected by our tampering.
 Nowhere is this illustrated more poignantly that in the hens whom we currently use for their eggs, a subject that I have previously examined in depth.

-Suffice to say that selective breeding combined with genetic modification has escalated egg laying by each individual bird to 250 – 300+ a year from an original annual total of 12 – 15 by her wild ancestors.
-By doing this we have created a situation where the body into which each innocent little creature is hatched, has become a prison and a time bomb, so prone to diseases of her wildly overworked reproductive processes that a painful and early death is almost guaranteed.
+Suffice to say that selective breeding combined with tampering at a genetic level has escalated egg laying by each individual bird to 250 – 300+ a year from an original annual total of 12 – 15 by her wild ancestors.
+By doing this we have created a situation where the body into which each little creature is hatched, has become a prison and a time bomb, so prone to diseases of her wildly overworked reproductive processes that a painful and early death is almost guaranteed.
 Not that we actually care.
-Egg laying hens used commercially are slaughtered before they are 18 months old; let’s face it, we don’t need them to live long; it’s easy come, easy go for their human exploiters.
+Egg laying hens used commercially are slaughtered at about 72 weeks of age; let’s face it, we don’t need them to live long; it’s easy come, easy go for their human exploiters.

 And meanwhile we see online the tired old debates and arguments about the environment in which they are used, with words like ‘factory’, ‘battery’, ‘free-range’, cage free’, ‘enriched cages’ and ‘backyard’ being bandied about.
 Yes, sure, some environments in which hens are used for their eggs are ‘better’ than other environments.
 Sadly, however, the vast majority of even those who profess to care about other animals seem unaware of the fact that our true crime against this species has nothing to do with the environment in which we use them.
 Our crime is bred into their very bones, into their flesh; into reproductive systems genetically programmed to hyperactivity until their bodies self-destruct.